helloworldless/redis-browser/server/README.md

 You can clone the repo from [here](https://github.com/paltamadura/redis-client) and then run a `mvn install:install-file` to install it locally.

+1. Make sure you have a Redis server running on port 6379 with default settings (i.e. no password)
 1. Run main class `com.davidagood.RedisBrowserServerApplication`
 1. Or run `../gradlew bootRun`